ctrlplusb/easy-peasy/website/docs/docs/tutorial/create-your-store.md

 ```

 We have a set of products, as well as a basket containing the ids of the products that have been added to it.

+Let's create a model that represents the data contained within this file.
+After that we will be able to use our model to create the [store](/docs/api/store).

 ## Creating our models